akazukin5151/syncplay/README.md

 5. Everyone in the room should repeat the above steps, with the same magnet link
 6. Another magnet link can be used to replace the current video in `File` -> `Stream magnet link` or `File` -> `Stream magnet from webpage`

 Focusing on Linux and macOS for now because I use Linux and my friend uses a Mac.
-I have no problem in entering a few commands on the terminal, and I suspect most Linux users feel the same, so there's not much benefit for the tight bundling of node and webtorrent for Linux.
+I have no problem in entering a few commands on the terminal, and I suspect most Linux users feel the same, so there's not much benefit for the tight bundling of node and confluence for Linux.
 Torrenting for Windows won't be supported until we have a need (or you submit a PR)

 Focusing on mpv and IINA because that's what we use too.
 There is no technical barrier to supporting other video players, but I do not have the capacity to test and support all of them.
 You're welcome to open a PR and maintain your changes.